You Have How Many Credit Cards?!? Robbiemoto and Traveling Without Paying For It

 Robbiemoto is a leather goods company, located in Sacramento, California.
 It's a two woman operation, made up of Robbie Matsumoto and Haylie Santillanes.
 Since 2009 they have been handcrafting some amazing wallets and clutches.
 All of the products they make look and feel fantastic.
 Robbie, the owner, sent us some to try out.
 We're in love!
 The style these two have created is just great.
 Along with the "Data Jack" I'm using the "Loaded Dave" as my daily driver.
 Charise has had the "Penelope" in her purse almost everyday.

 It's so hard to find unique items that we like because everything these days is mass-produced.
-We also love working with small companies because it can be so hard for them to get exposure for the great things they make.
-If you like the style of Robbiemoto's wallets you wont be disappointed with the quality.
+We also love working with small companies because it can be so hard for them to get exposure to the great things they make.
+If you like the style of Robbiemoto's wallets you won't be disappointed with the quality.
 Robbie wanted to offer all of our readers and IG followers 20% off any order.
 Just head over to her Etsy page and enter the coupon code, "traytables20".
 We know you'll love whatever you find.
 Let us know your favorites from her site below in the comments.

 Traveling can definitely put a dent in your nest egg.
 It doesn't have to be that way though.
-Credit card sign up bonuses are a great way to travel for next to nothing.
+Credit card signup bonuses are a great way to travel for next to nothing.
 In the coming weeks we'll write more about getting the most value out of points and miles.
 In the meantime be sure to visit the Robbiemoto's website and use our coupon code, "traytables20".
 If you have any credit card questions or want to know more about how to use points and miles, leave us a comment below or shoot us an email.